mum0n/model_size/docs/size_structured_model_snowcrab.md

 In this section, we estimate post-stratified weighting factors and apply them to obtain a "model-based" estimate of size structure.
 The caveat that needs to be emphasized being that a model is never perfect and can always be improved with the addition of more samples, informative covariates and better functional model forms.

 We obtain the individual level data of size measurements from snow crab surveys ("size_data") and create the prediction surface ("carstm_inputs") for every combination of discretized size, location and time.
 We use a logarithmic scale for size to describe the overall shape of the distribution.
-We use the *aegis* data system for covariate handling and prediction or one can create the prediction fields directly depending upon available data (see the function: model_size_data_carstm.R).
+The *aegis* package assists with covariate handling and prediction surface generation.
+Alternatively, one can create the prediction fields directly depending upon available data (see the function: model_size_data_carstm.R for hints).

 ```{r size-data}
 #| eval: true